ubnetdef/website/content/courses/syssec.md

 # Course Requirements
 ## Lectures
 Attendance for all lectures is required.
 One absence or late arrival is permitted without penalty.
 Each additional absence may result in a letter grade reduction in the course.
 Students arriving late or unprepared may also receive an equal or lesser penalty at the discretion of the instructors.
-Absences due to illness may be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.
+Absences due to illness will be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.
+Please note that a live webcam is required if you are attending class online.

 ## Competition Participation